TuVanDev/TuVanDev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hey everyone!
-I'm Tu, the Magento Tech Guru at [M.academy][1] and a Magento and Adobe Commerce Certified Expert Developer,
+I'm Tu, the Magento Tech Guru at [M.academy][1] and a Magento and Adobe Commerce Certified Expert Developer.

 I first discovered my passion for website development at the age of 16 and have been hooked ever since.
 As a Magento and Adobe Commerce Certified Expert Developer, I have honed my skills to become a leading expert in the platform.
 With nearly a decade of intensive experience, my expertise spans across both backend and frontend development.
 I am highly skilled in troubleshooting and resolving bugs.